- Access MECIR

 The MECIR Standards are divided into four sections:

 - Standards for the conduct of new Cochrane Intervention Reviews (C1-C75)

 - Standards for reporting of protocols of new Cochrane Intervention Reviews (PR1-PR44)

 - Standards for reporting of new Cochrane Intervention Reviews (R1-R109)

 - Standards for planning, conducting and reporting of updates of Cochrane Intervention Reviews (U1-U11, UR1-UR7)

 These expectations are intended for both internal and external audiences.
 They provide authors and users of the Cochrane Library with clear and transparent expectations of review conduct and reporting.

 The MECIR Standards have been integrated into the following Cochrane systems:

 - The Cochrane Handbook for Systematic Reviews of Interventions

 Plain language summaries fulfil an important function in Cochrane Reviews.
 Aimed at a broad readership they convey the review question and the findings in terms that are accessible to consumers and non-expert readers.
-The standards presented here have been developed by a committee led by the Consumer Coordinator.
-They have been finalized based on comments received from a consultation process that involved stakeholders who were internal and external to Cochrane.
+The standards were developed by a Committee led by the Consumer Coordinator.
+They were finalized based on comments received from a consultation process that involved stakeholders who were internal and external to Cochrane.